-Analytic geometry is that branch of geometry in which the position of the point on the plane can be located using an ordered pair of numbers called as Coordinates.
+Analytic geometry is that branch of Algebra in which the position of the point on the plane can be located using an ordered pair of numbers called as Coordinates.
 This is also called coordinate geometry or the cartesian geometry.
 Analytic geometry is a contradiction to the synthetic geometry, where there is no use of coordinates or formulas.
 It is considered axiom or assumptions, to solve the problems.
 But in analytic geometry, it defines the geometrical objects using the local coordinates.
 It also uses algebra to define this geometry.

 Coordinate geometry has its use in both two dimensional and three-dimensional geometry.
 It is used to represent geometrical shapes.
 Let us learn the terminologies used in analytic geometry, such as;